nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 These models all offer a descriptive frame work for mortality over age however they do not offer a good solution for mortality over time or across regions.
-In 2000 Lee & Carter developed a model that is still this day widely used for forecasting mortality at the all cause and cause specific level.
+In 1992 Lee & Carter developed a model that is still this day widely used for forecasting mortality at the all cause and cause specific level[1,10].
 Abandoning the traditional framework of looking at age patterns the model argues that better forecasts can be made by assuming that ages are largely independent in their level and only similar in their rate of change.
 In this model we estimate